So you have back pain?

 How might it affect me?

-Emily says: “My back pain started years ago.
+Navya says: “My back pain started years ago.
 It was a cold wet night and I had to stop the car to change a flat tyre far from home.
 I changed the wheel at the side of the road and then discovered that I couldn’t stand up straight again.
 Back pain is very common.
-A sore back may last for just a day or two.
-But a more severe episode can last for a few weeks or more and mine certainly flares and settles.
+I was advised a sore back may last for just a day or two, but a more severe episode can last for a few weeks or more.
+Mine certainly flares and settles.
 There does not seem to be any pattern, sometimes I have no pain at all, but sometimes I have moderate pain.”

 Danny says: “I was quite young when my back pain started, I think it was around about my late teens.
 I had a heavy, manual job at the time and it happened at work.
 Four of us had been tasked with carrying some heavy equipment through a narrow doorway, but it was awkward to manoeuvre and unfortunately the weight of the equipment shifted on to me when my back was bent.
 Since then I have had pain that comes and goes.
 Now it varies from a dull ache to full on pain, and I now get shooting, burning pain which goes down my leg.
 Life is not as happy as it should be because of the pain and although you learn to tolerate some of it, it can make me feel quite anxious and worried about the future.”

 Yes and it affects various aspects of people’s lives.

 Mark says: “I had an episode of back pain recently when I woke up one morning and got out of bed.
 I felt sudden pain when I bent down to put on my slippers – it felt like a piece of elastic when the rubber perishes.
 It wasn’t excruciating but it was bad enough to make me wince – I understood exactly what people meant by feeling as if something had gone in my back.
 Every other person I speak to has some back pain, so it is very common but it affects some people more than others.